tlobig/convert_gd3_togd4_tilemaps/readme.md

 run the script gd_converter.py either in the project folder that should be ported or use source and target dirs as parameters.
 If you want to try it, make sure to have a back.
 The target directory may overwrite files.
 Can't repeat this enough, this is not production code.
 No liabilities whatsoever.

+## known issues

+Since I only worked on this tool until it did exactly what I needed, there are known issues I currently don't handle:

+- does not work with tilesets which are a subresource.
+Simply save the tileset as seperate file (using Godot 3.5 of course) before doing the conversion
+- might mess up other nodes in the scene. if this happens try to use a diff tool with the output of my converter and the output of Godot 4's converter.
+Or have the tilemap in a seperate scene for conversion only and drag it over in Godot 4.
+- multiple collision polygons per tile do not work, only the first is preserved

 ## progress

 - most of the parsing of a tileset is implemented, known as missing: